Valentín Campa: CTM/STFRM

 Campa was a member of the executive committee of the Union of Railroad Workers of the Mexican Republic (Sindicato de Trabajadores Ferrocarrileros de la Republica Mexicana, STFRM) from 1943 to 1947.
-In 1944 a split began to develop within the party and the president was asked to step and assist in a compromise.
+In 1944 a split began to develop within the party and the president was asked to step in and assist in reaching a compromise.
 Luis Gómez Zepeda was chosen as secretary general and Campa was elected to serve as Secretary of Education, Organization and Propaganda.

 In 1947, Campa lead a breakaway faction within the Confederation of Mexican Workers (Confederación de Trabajadores de México, CTM) called the Special Confederation of Workers (Confederacion Única de Trabajadores, CUT).
 The new labor confederation included telephonists, railroad workers, miners and oil workers.
 The goal of the CUT was to be an independent labor movement, devoid of government influence it alleged plagued the CTM.
 The following year, in 1948, Jesús Díaz de León was elected to the position of STFRM secretary general.
 On 28 September, Díaz de León filed a petition with the Attorney General against Campa and Gómez Zepeda, who he felt were a "communist menace," on charges of embezzlement of 100,000 pesos.

-The union was outraged at the actions of Díaz de León, particularly on the grounds that such charges are to be presented to the unions vigilance committee.
+The union was outraged at the actions of Díaz de León, particularly on the grounds that such charges are to be presented to the union's vigilance committee.
 The union's general accounting committee followed suit, condemning Díaz de León's actions as having solicited the government into the unions affairs.
 The union's executive committee and vigilance committee release statements accusing Díaz de León of "wanting to divide the union in complicity with the government" and temporarily suspended him, placing Francisco Quintano Madrazo in his place.
 Díaz de León however rallied his supporters, appearing at the headquarters of the STFRM, along with an estimated one hundred secret police officers dressed as railway workers.
 The supporters assaulted the STFRM headquarters, and their actions were directed from the rear by his grandfather, Senator Colonel Serrano, from a jeep and speaker system attached to a military truck.

 By 8 October, local newspapers were running stories stating Campa and Gómez were wanted by the Federal Judicial Police.
 Campa was eventually detained as well as members of the executive and vigilance committee, by the judicial police on charges of transferring 200,000 pesos to Campa's break off group CUT.
 Campa maintained and provided proof that the actions were accounted for and proper permission granted.
-Campa went underground and protested the charges, stating he earned only 575 pesos a month in his position and owned no house, car, or even business and could not have benefited personally.
+Campa went underground and protested the charges, stating he earned only 575 pesos a month in his position and owned no house, no car, or no business and could not have benefited personally.
 Campa avoided arrest until November 1949 and was then sentenced to eight years on the charge of fraud, he was held until 1952 at Lecumberri Prison.